orsonteodoro/oiledmachine-overlay/README.md

 trade-offs between a combination of several classes of exploits versus information disclosure.
 Many of the sanitizers mitigate a combination of CE, PE, DoS, DT, ID during runtime but have a possible unintended ID tradeoff.
-Users can opt-in by setting CFLAGS_HARDENED_TOLERANCE_USER a lower multiple to exclude them.
+Users can opt-in by setting CFLAGS_HARDENED_TOLERANCE_USER to a lower multiple to exclude them.
 This opt-in/opt-out is a Faustian bargain.
 If you opt-in, you lose.
 If you opt-out, you lose.
 For opt-out, you accept many vulnerabilities + performance increase.
 For opt-in, you accept 1 unintended vulnerability possibility + performance penalty.